Palais Galliera Paris — Fashion Museum & Temporary Exhibitions

 Tickets & Practical Info+

 Tickets depend on the exhibition.
-Booking a timed slot is strongly recommended (even when free entry applies).
+Booking a timed slot is strongly recommended.
 Check opening hours, closures, and access details before your visit.

 Practical information ↗